swaroski/neurolib/README.md

 5. **Open your browser** to `http://localhost:8501`

 ### 📚 Sample Data
-The system comes pre-loaded with 25 diverse books including:
+The system comes pre-loaded with **30 diverse books** including detailed summaries:
 - **Fiction**: To Kill a Mockingbird, 1984, The Great Gatsby
 - **Fantasy**: Harry Potter, Lord of the Rings, Game of Thrones
 - **Sci-Fi**: Dune, Foundation, Hitchhiker's Guide
 - **Mystery**: Agatha Christie, Gone Girl, The Silent Patient
 - **Non-Fiction**: Sapiens, Educated, Atomic Habits
+- **Recent Bestsellers**: Where the Crawdads Sing, The Seven Husbands of Evelyn Hugo
+- **Classic Literature**: The Catcher in the Rye, Neuromancer, The Hobbit
-- **And many more across different genres!**
+- **And many more across 9 different genres!**

-Some books are already "borrowed" to demonstrate the check-in/out functionality.
+**Features of Sample Data:**
+- ✅ All 30 books include detailed AI-generated summaries
+- 🔴 4 books are currently "borrowed" (2 are overdue for demo)
+- 📊 Balanced across genres for testing recommendations
+- 📋 5 borrowing history entries to demo analytics

+**Quick Setup:** If needed, run `python init_booknest.py` to refresh the sample data.

 ## 📖 Usage Guide